fommil/fpmortals/manuscript/wip.md

   def main(args: Array[String]): Unit = program.interpret()
 ~~~~~~~~

-We can also provide a `MonadError`, allowing programs that can consider the
+We can also provide a `MonadError`, allowing programs that can fail
-unhappy path

 {lang="text"}
 ~~~~~~~~